Australian cricket team in England and North America in 1878: Matches and incidents

+1878 was a "chilly and wet summer" in which the bad wickets reduced "all (batsmen) to comparative impotence", but enabled bowlers to dominate and cause "havoc".
+This was certainly the case at Lord's on 27 May.

 MCC v Australians

-27 May.
-MCC versus Australians at Lord's.
-The Australians established their reputation for all time by a nine wicket victory inside five hours in one of the most sensational games in history.
-A strong MCC team, led by W. G. Grace himself, was bowled out for 33 (Spofforth 6–4, including a hat trick) and though they in turn dismissed the Aussies for 41 (Shaw 5–10, Morley 5-31), MCC in their second innings were out for just 19 (Boyle 5–3, Spofforth 5–16).
-The Australians needed 12 to win, which was a substantial total in the conditions, but they lost only their star batsman Charles Bannerman in getting them.
+On 27 May, Marylebone Cricket Club (MCC) hosted the Australians at Lord's.
+The Australians established their reputation with a nine-wicket victory inside five hours in one of the most sensational games in history.

+Play started at three minutes past twelve on a "sticky wicket", a wet pitch drying out as the sun began to shine.
+In very difficult conditions for batting, a strong MCC team, led by W. G. Grace, was bowled out for 33 (Spofforth 6/4, including a hat trick).
+Although they in turn dismissed the Australians for 41 (Shaw 5/10, Morley 5/31), MCC in their second innings were out for just 19 (Boyle 5/3, Spofforth 5/16).
+The Australians needed 12 to win, which was not an easy target in such conditions, but they lost only their star batsman Charles Bannerman in getting them.
 Spofforth's match analysis was 14.3 overs, five maidens, 20 runs, 11 wickets.

+As Bernard Darwin put it, "so ended a memorable day of cold and puddles and calamity".

-This match inspired Punch to publish the following verse:
+The match inspired Punch to publish the following verse, a parody of Byron's poem The Destruction of Sennacherib: